+Resident Name:

+Year:

-Resident Name: Year: 1.
-All longitudinal learning experiences and required rotations completed. □ Validated by RPD 2.
-The resident has earned an assessment of "Achieved for Residency" for ≥ 80% the required objectives of the residency program No objectives can have a final assessment of "Needs Improvement". □ % of objectives achieved for residency: 3.
-Quality improvement other practice advancement project completed with presentation of results and recommendations to the ID pharmacist/antimicrobial stewardship team, the Antimicrobial Utilization Committee and/or similar workgroup or stakeholders.
-Project title: Presented: (date and stakeholder group) 4.
-Research project completed with final report submitted to preceptor and RPD in manuscript style Project title: ☐ Manuscript submitted and deemed final by all preceptors and RPD: (date) ☐ Verbal presentation to local stakeholders and/or an outside venue (e.g. webinar, conference): (date and audience) 5.
-Submission of a manuscript to a peer-reviewed journal OR an abstract to an Infectious Diseases conference (e.g. IDWeek TM , ASM Microbe, SHEA Spring Conference, MAD-ID, CROI) Project title: ☐ Submission venue and date: 6.
+- 1. All longitudinal learning experiences and required rotations completed. - □ Validated by RPD - The resident has earned an assessment of "Achieved for Residency" for ≥ 80% the required objectives of the residency program.
+No objectives can have a final assessment of "Needs Improvement". - □ % of objectives achieved for residency: - 3.
+Quality improvement other practice advancement project completed with presentation of results and recommendations to the ID pharmacist/antimicrobial stewardship team, the Antimicrobial Utilization Committee and/or similar workgroup of stakeholders.

+- □ Presented: (date and stakeholder group) - 4.
+Research project completed with final report submitted to preceptor and RPD in manuscript style

+- □ Manuscript submitted and deemed final by all preceptors and RPD: (date) - □ Verbal presentation to local stakeholders and/or an outside venue (e.g. webinar, conference): (date and audience) - 5.
+Submission of a manuscript to a peer-reviewed journal OR an abstract to an Infectious Diseases conference (e.g. IDWeekTM, ASM Microbe, SHEA Spring Conference, MAD-ID, CROI)

+- □ Submission venue and date: - 6.
 Poster presentation at Infectious Diseases conference, UVA Department of Medicine Scholars/Research Day, UVA Infectious Diseases and Biodefense Research Day, or UVA Pharmacy Research Day.

+Venue and date:

+7. ACPE accredited continuing education seminar.

+□ Presentation dates:

-Project title: ☐ Venue and date: 7.
-ACPE accredited continuing education seminar.
-Title: Presentation dates: 8.
-At least one medication guideline or protocol.
-Title: ☐ Destination and stakeholder workgroup: (e.g. Approving committee or workgroup; EMR tool, Intranet) 9.
-Prepare or revise a drug class review or monograph with presentation to the Antimicrobial Utilization Committee Title: ☐ Presentation date:
+8. At least one medication guideline or protocol.

+Destination and stakeholder workgroup: (e.g. Approving committee or workgroup; EMR tool, Intranet)

+9. Prepare or revise a drug class review or monograph with presentation to the Antimicrobial Utilization Committee

+□ Presentation date:

+10. Journal club for the ID clinical pharmacist team

+Title(s):

+- □ Presentation date(s): - 11.
+Inservice for non-ID clinical pharmacist team

+Title(s):

+- □ Presentation date(s): - 12.
+Inservices for medical and/or microbiology staff (at least 2):

+Title(s):

-10. Journal club for the ID clinical pharmacist team Title(s): ☐ Presentation date(s): 11.
-Inservice for non-ID clinical pharmacist team Title(s): ☐ Presentation date(s): 12.
-Inservices for medical and/or microbiology staff (at least 2 2): Title(s): ☐ Presentation date(s): 13.
-Provision of pharmacy staffing coverage as indicated on the United StaffReady/Service preceptor and RPD he Pharmacy Residency Staffing Schedule.
-14. Electronic notebook that includes all presentation slides, presentation oosters, data collection forms, proposals, IRB documents, & manuscripts 15.
-Completion and sign off of all evaluations, self-evaluations and longitudinal experiences in PharmAcademic.
-Ualidated by RPD , and preceptor and learning experience evaluations for all concentrated 16.
-Documentation of all leave time in the residency leave da ☐ Validated by Coordinator tabase 17.
-Documentation of all duty hours in New Innovations ☐ Validated by Coordinator 18.
-Return of tablet/charger, phone/ charger, and name badg Validated by Pharmacy IT ge 19. .
+- □ Presentation date(s): - 13.
+Provision of pharmacy staffing coverage as indicated on the Pharmacy Residency Staffing Schedule. - □ Validated by StaffReady/Service preceptor and RPD - 14.
+Electronic notebook that includes all presentation slides, posters, data collection forms, proposals, IRB documents, & manuscripts complete. - Validated by RPD - 15.
+Completion and sign off of all evaluations, self-evaluations, and preceptor and learning experience evaluations for all concentrated and longitudinal experiences in PharmAcademic. - Validated by RPD - 16.
+Documentation of all leave time in the residency leave database - □ Validated by Coordinator - 17.
+Documentation of all duty hours in New Innovations - □ Validated by Coordinator - 18.
+Return of tablet/charger, phone/ charger, and name badgeValidated by Pharmacy IT - 19.
 Learning experiences included the following core content in the care of patients with infections (all complete as documented in development plans and PharmAcademic Appendix).
-Those marked with an asterisk do not require direct patient care experience and can also be met through didactic discussion, reading assignments, case presentations, and/or written assignments.
+Those marked with an asterisk do not require direct patient care experiences and can also be met through didactic discussion, reading assignments, case presentations, and/or written assignments.

 Bone and joint infections Opportunistic infections in immunocompromised hosts Cardiovascular infections Parasitic infections Central nervous system infections Reproductive organ infections Fever of unknown origin Respiratory infections: upper and lower Fungal infections Sepsis Gastrointestinal infections Sexually transmitted diseases Hepatitis B Skin and soft tissue infections Hepatitis C Tuberculosis and other mycobacterial Infections HIV-infection and AIDS Travel medicine Intra-abdominal infections Urologic infections Neutropenic fever Viral infections Ophthalmologic infections